9 Signs You Have a High-Functioning Addiction

 Addressing the Root:

-- Therapy & Support: Therapists help individuals develop tools to cope with cravings and improve life skills.
+• Therapy and Support: Therapists help individuals develop tools to cope with cravings and improve life skills.
 Support groups foster a sense of community and accountability, preventing relapse.

 Long-Term Recovery:

 By combining these elements, individuals can achieve lasting recovery.
-Help is available – break free from addiction and reclaim your life.
+Help is available.
+Start today and take that first step to break free from addiction and reclaim your life.